RetroReversing/retroReversing/categories/consoles/Gamecube.md

 ---

 # Hardware
+The Nintendo Gamecube has fairly sophisticated hardware for the time, this was when Nintendo was still trying to compete with raw processing power.
+The hardware would then be used as a basis of both the Wii and Wii U consoles in the future.

 ## Retail Hardware
 Rodrigo Copetti has an excellent in-depth article about the hardware architecture of the Nintendo Gamecube, it is a must read for anyone wanting to reverse engineer Gamecube games as you will need to know all about the low level architecture.